archived

 Activities funded

-- Ongoing operations and management of professional public art galleries.
+- Ongoing operation of public art galleries

 Eligibility